-To be honest, I don’t blame you if you put other physical training before focusing on your suppleness… Because the way most people approach it either involves a lot of pain, for not much gain, or it’s plain old boring.
-It doesn’t have to be this way though.
+To be honest, I don’t blame you if you put other physical training before focusing on your suppleness.
+Because the way most people approach it either involves a lot of pain, for not much gain, or it’s plain old boring.

-I’ve always loved strength training, but didn’t realize just how much improved mobility would enhance all areas of my movement (including strength, power and endurance) until I practiced and progressed it consistently.
+I've always loved strength training, but didn't realise just how much improved mobility would enhance all areas of my movement (including strength, power and endurance) until I practiced and progressed it consistently.

 Here's how I've learned a more supple body can improve your performance: